microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-02.md

 You can now fly a simulated aircraft using the MXChip that you configured in [Lab 1]({{"/docs/projects/air-traffic-control-simulator/" | absolute_url }}).
 An Azure Function transforms accelerometer data from the MXChip into flight data, the flight data is transmitted to an Azure Event Hub, and a client app subscribes to events from the Event Hub so it can show the aircraft's position and attitude in real time.

-In [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), you will add Azure Stream Analytics to the mix so it can see all the aircraft in the room, determine when two aircraft are too close together, and transmit a warning to affected pilots.
+In [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), you will add Azure Stream Analytics to the mix so it can see your peer's aircraft (or drones), determine when two aircraft are too close together, and transmit a warning to affected pilots.
 It's about to get very real — and also very intense!